-This mobility ability also enables a robotic arm equipped mobile robot to rotate its body, putting a wheel under / closer to the load.
+This mobility ability also enables a robotic arm equipped mobile robot to rotate its body, placing a wheel under/closer to the load.

 Such abilities allow the tip over issue to be managed.

-Now using a three wheeled holonomic mobile robot is a great solution to this mobility problem.
+Directly using a three wheeled holonomic mobile robot represents a great solution to this mobility problem.

 We wanted to keep the robots floor loading weight lower to minimize the buildings floor wear and avoid damage.

-You can drop the per-wheel floor loading in half if you use double the number of wheels!
+You can drop the per-wheel floor loading in half if you double the number of wheels!

-With the three wheels equally spaced in the robot, doubling the wheel count gives you six wheels, and if driven, six-wheel drive
+With the three wheel assemblies equally spaced in the robot, doubling the wheel count furnishes you with six wheels, and if driven, six-wheel drive!

-Using six wheels also allows the use of smaller diameter wheels, and a resulting smaller volume, compared to larger two and three-wheel designs.
+Using six wheels additionally allows the use of smaller diameter wheels, and a resulting smaller vehicle volume, compared to larger two and three-wheel designs.

-But CYCOGS had a balance and collision problem.
+But CYCOGS had a balance and a collision problem.

 Our tall robot needed to lean or correct its stance for uneven flooring and floor transitions, especially in doorways.